Sheepleas visitor information

 Ash dieback at Sheepleas

-Ash Dieback (ADB) is considered the most significant disease to affect the United Kingdom's tree population since Dutch Elm Disease in the 1960s and 1970s.
+Ash dieback (ADB) is considered the most significant disease to affect the United Kingdom's tree population since Dutch Elm disease in the 1960s and 1970s.
 It is expected to cause the decline and death of over 90% of ash trees in England.
 Sadly, the disease has advanced considerably due to the extreme climatic conditions we have experienced in the last few years.
-ADB begins with leaf loss and crown reduction and eventually causes the tree to die.
-As the disease takes hold, the tree becomes brittle, unstable and unpredictable, posing a danger to site users.